jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_one/README.md

 # DEVASC_200-901_STUDY, Developed using Python3.7
 1.1 Compare data formats (XML, JSON, and YAML)

-Q. What are these data format?
+Q. What are these data formats?
  A. These data formats are structures intended to serialize data for storage and transfer.

 The data_structures.py is designed to give you a comparison in code of XML,JSON,and YAML.